ShaddGallegos/RHTI/Intergrations/Satellite-Ansible_Tower/README.md

         You can grant users and teams the ability to use these credentials, without actually exposing the credential to the user.
 If you have a user move to a different team or leave the organization, you don’t have to re-key all of your systems just because that credential was available in Tower.

+        For this API machine provisioning you will need both a Machine and a Satellite credential to provision machines

-        Required Fields for Machine Credentials
+        Required Fields for Machine Credential
         1. NAME
         2. CREDENTIAL TYPE          #This will be a Machine credential for building machines
         3. USERNAME                 #This must be "root"